strimzi/strimzi-kafka-oauth/README.md

 - `oauth.check.issuer` (e.g. "false")

 JWT tokens contain unique user identification in `sub` claim.
 However, this is often a long number or a UUID, but we usually prefer to use human readable usernames, which may also be present in JWT token.
-Use `oauth.username.claim` to map the claim (attribute) where the username is stored:
+Use `oauth.username.claim` to map the claim (attribute) where the value you want to use as used id is stored:
 - `oauth.username.claim` (e.g.: "preferred_username")

 If `oauth.username.claim` is specified the value of that claim is used instead, but if not set, the fallback is still the `sub` claim.